 We are also engineering bacteria and yeast for the production of biofuels.
 Specifically, our goal is to optimize the uptake and metabolism of C5/C6 sugars in bacteria by developing new genetic tools.

-Our group also has a focus on other feedstocks such as C1 (methane, formate), C2 (acetate), and CN (aliphatic polymers like polyethylene) for remediation and valorization purposes.
+Our group also has a focus on other feedstocks such as C1 (methane, formate), C2 (acetate), and CN (aliphatic polymers like polyethylene) for remediation, valorization, and food-production purposes.

 We are grateful for funding from Illinois, Department of Energy and Shell.

-Apr 2021William and Danielle passed their prelims.
-Congratulations!
+April 2025Cindy and Keertna passed their prelims.
+Weeeee!